Back to Species Pages

 • The lesson is discernment inside social life, not generic intelligence

-Habitat: Forests, river edges, cliffs, canopy routes, and social territories fit this primate because communication needs both audience and cover.
+Habitat: Native range keys: sub_saharan_africa.
+Forests, river edges, cliffs, canopy routes, and social territories fit this primate because communication needs both audience and cover.

-Native range: Forests, river edges, cliffs, canopy routes, and social territories fit this primate because communication needs both audience and cover.
+Native range: Native range keys: sub_saharan_africa.
+Forests, river edges, cliffs, canopy routes, and social territories fit this primate because communication needs both audience and cover.

 To find Diana Monkey in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside forests, river edges, cliffs, canopy routes, and social territories fit this primate because communication needs both audience and cover. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: sub_saharan_africa.
+Forests, river edges, cliffs, canopy routes, and social territories fit this primate because communication needs both audience and cover. than by covering too much ground.

 • Quiet marsh edges, reedbeds, river bends, or shallow wetland margins